woat/csgo-blackbars/README.md

 If you are using anything else, you can probably use `xrandr` for better compatibility.
 This tool is made specifically for those who are running into issues with proprietary drivers offered by NVIDIA.

+You can check compatibility by running the `./csgo-blackbars` binary yourself.

 ### Installation

 Installation is very simple, just place the `bin/csgo-blackbars` binary anywhere in your filesystem.
 Then make a `~/.csbb` file and write two lines, first line is `csgo resolution` and second line is `origin resolution`.